elboukai/detection-of-verified-claims-tutorial/README.md

 python main.py mydata
 ```

 This compares your query to all claims in the `data/claimsKG/corpus.tsv` file and retrieves the most similar ones.
-This file contains ...TODO... verified claims from **ClaimsKG**.
+This file contains ~74000 verified claims from **ClaimsKG**.

 ---